GerritCodeReview/git-repo/SUBMITTING_PATCHES.md

 probably need to split up your commit to finer grained pieces.

-## Check for coding errors and style violations with flake8
+## Format with black

-Run `flake8` on changed modules:
+Run `tox run -e format` on changed modules.
+This uses black with line length 80.

-    flake8 file.py

-Note that repo generally follows [Google's Python Style Guide] rather than [PEP 8], with a couple of notable exceptions:

-* Indentation is at 2 columns rather than 4
-* The maximum line length is 100 columns rather than 80

 There should be no new errors or warnings introduced.